AgnostiqHQ/covalent/doc/source/getting_started/quickstart/advanced/svm_classification/index.rst

 of an electron scheduled to be executed on AWS Batch are as follows

 1) Pickle the electron task to be executed along with all its dependencies (``DepsPip, DepsCall`` etc)
-2) Build a Docker container image that executes the pickled function as its ``ENTRYPOINT``
-3) Upload the container image to AWS elastic container registry (ECR)
+2) Upload the pickled file to the user provided S3 bucket
-4) Submit the container as a batch job to the user provided batch job queue
+4) Submit a AWS Batch job to execute the electron task using Covalent's public AWS Batch base container
 5) Upload the electron's result object to the user provided S3 bucket
 6) Download the result object locally for post processing

-The current version of the Batch executor requires `Docker <https://docs.docker.com/get-docker/>`_ to be installed and properly configured on the users' machine.
-As Covalent builds a docker image prior to electron execution during runtime, the first image build takes a little while with build times dropping significantly for subsequent runs due to image caching.

 Similar to the way we configured the ``SSHExecutor``, user can import the ``AWSBatchExecutor`` from Covalent and use that in their workflows.
 Users can configure this executor in several different ways as outlined in `here <https://github.com/AgnostiqHQ/covalent-awsbatch-plugin>`_.
 In this example, we will configure an instance of the executor and use that to offload execution of certain electrons to the Batch compute environment.
 Following are the required arguments users need to provided in order to